shailendrakharwar13/customer_data_management/README.md

+Steps to Install on Local Machine

+1. clone the github repository.
+2. create a virtual environment  and install django=3.0.5
+3. Install Django-filter on the virtual environment
+4. import the database by running the command "python manage.py migrate" and "python manage.py makemigrations"
+5. create a superuser using "createsuperuser" command
+6. Run the "python manage.py runserver" command and the app will start on the local port http://127.0.0.1:8000/

 This is an implementation for a customer management application for any e-commerce company using django framework .
 The application can store record of any customer. can perform all the crud applications succesfully.
 Any external user can create there personal sign up and login/logout page.